 Also known as Common Soldierfish, Cook, Hardback Soldier, Longjaw Squirrelfish, Maryanne, Rotten Finger, Striped Squirrelfish, Welchman, Welshman, Wenchman.

-Found singly or in schools during the day hiding in deep crevices and under coral ledges, dispersing at night over sand and seagrass beds to feed.
+Found singly, or in schools, during the day hiding in deep crevices and under coral ledges, dispersing at night, hunting for food over sand and seagrass beds.

 They feed nocturnally on crab and other small crustaceans.